Hasosh/Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection

+## Authors
+We are Hasan Evci and Tareq Abu El Komboz, M.Sc.
+Computer Science students at the University of Stuttgart.

 ## Description

 This project aims to tackle credit card fraud by implementing anomaly detection techniques on tabular data.